Muzaffar-Ahmad10/Final-ECommerce/README.md

 - Competitive prices: Users will expect the prices for products to be competitive with other options available on the market.
 - Good customer service: Users will expect the app to have good customer service, including responsive and helpful support in the event of any issues or questions.
 - A user can buy products: that provides a suite of payment processing tools for online shoping.
+- A user can read updates about the products.
 ## User Stories
 - Signup for an account
 - login and logout